Niger ruling party candidate Bazoum leads early presidential results

 The remaining results are expected to be announced in the coming days.
 If none of the 30 candidates receives a majority of the first-round vote, a run-off will be held in February.

-(Reporting by Boureima Balima; Writing by Aaron Ross; Editing by Giles Elgood)
+(Reporting by Boureima Balima; Writing by Aaron Ross; Editing by Angus MacSwan and Alistair Bell)

 ((Aaron.Ross@thomsonreuters.com; +221 77 569 1702;))